Doing business in Colombia as an expat, it’s always best practice to know where potential pitfalls for new companies lie.

-At Expat Group, we’re always being asked by our clients and partners about which barriers are most telling for foreign nationals who look to start a Colombian enterprise, and top tips for overcoming these obstacles.
+At Expatgroup, we’re always being asked by our clients and partners about which barriers are most telling for foreign nationals who look to start a Colombian enterprise and the top tips for overcoming these obstacles.

 For this reason, we’ve picked out our five most notable challenges for doing business in Colombia as an expat.